How To Grill the Best Corn on the Cob

-It's summer, which means that not only is your grill hot, but corn is also finally juicy and sweet.
+It’s summer, which means that not only is your grill hot, but corn is also finally juicy and sweet.
 The two need to meet.
-While I'd like to tell you it's as simple as throwing the cobs on the hot grill and letting the two mingle, there is some work that must be done to get the corn and its husk ready for the grill.
+While I’d like to tell you it’s as simple as throwing the cobs on the hot grill and letting the two mingle, there is some work that must be done to get the corn and its husk ready for the grill.
 Get to know which corn to buy, steps for grilling, and the essentials to achieve a grilled corn perfection.

 The Essentials for Grilled Corn Perfection